Effective Jan. 3, 2021

 Comments and other content submitted to anti-spam services are not saved on our servers unless they were marked as false positives, in which case we store them long enough to use them to improve the service to avoid future false positives.

-Swarm Vision complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union, the United Kingdom (UK), and Switzerland to the United States in reliance on Privacy Shield.
+Swarm Vision complies with the EU-U.S. Data Privacy Framework (EU-US DPF), the UK Extension to the EU-US DPF and the Swiss-U.S. Data Privacy Framework (Swiss-US DPF) as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union, the United Kingdom (UK including Gibraltar), and Switzerland to the United States in reliance on the Data Privacy Framework (DPF).

-We collect Information for the purpose of generating your Innovation Profile, displaying individual, team and/or aggregated Swarm Innovation Profiles for an Employer, and for providing Swarm Innovation Training.
+We collect Information for the purpose of generating your Innovation Profile, displaying individual, team and/or aggregated Swarm Innovation Profiles for an Employer, for collecting Innovation Culture data for an Employer, and for providing Swarm Innovation Training.

 Onward Transfer and Choice